 If you’re reading this, it’s likely you received a package from us recently.
 A cardboard box probably showed up on your front stoop and inside was your gift tree.
-Maybe it was a Southern Magnolia or an olive tree or maybe it wasn’t even a tree at all and you received a Gardenia bush.
+Maybe it was a Southern Magnolia or an olive tree or maybe it wasn’t even a tree at all and you received a Gardenia plant.

 But, no matter what gift tree you received, you are most likely wondering what to do next.
 We love our burlap bags and hand-tied ribbons as much as you do, but if your tree is going to grow into a strong and healthy adult, it will need some wiggle room.
 So we’re here to help share three steps to potting your new gift tree!